Loading...

 Cracks

-Cracks are lines that form in the glass, spreading out from the point of impact.
-Cracks can range from a few inches to several feet long.
-The size, location, and depth of the crack are crucial factors in determining whether the glass should be repaired or replaced.
+Lines that form in the glass spreading from the point of impact.
+They can range from a few inches to several feet long.
+Size, location, and depth are all crucial deciding factors.

 Factors to Consider When Deciding Between Repair and Replacement